LukeGrahamLandry/llvm_of_jvm/devlog.md

 Think this is the point where it makes sense to do a little name mangling to avoid conflicts.
 Just prefix the package and class name on every function.
 Its a little sad tho cause it makes the test program more verbose.
 I'm using underscores instead of dots in package because I want to be able to refer to them from c but it means they could still technically overlap like `a.b.c.java` and `a.b_c.java` both use `a_b_c` as thier prefix.

+Feels important to only try to do the methods you actually call because there's probably a lot of stuff you'd pull in by looking at the whole tree that I'd choke on.
+Like Object has syncronisation stuff that would pull in threads maybe.

 The GenericMapSig in javalib would be so convient but it doesnt have an optional get method?

 Could have a compiler flag for release builds that treat `@NonNull` as an assertion and emit as a poison value?